Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 As we were Unable to retrieve the flag, We tried to get into website as the admin user:

-One of My teammate looked up at the `JWTHelper.js` and found out that it does not do signing verification so we could just modify the token (cookie)  to access as a admin user.
+We looked up at the `JWTHelper.js` and found out that it does not do signing verification so we could just modify the token (cookie)  to access as a admin user.

 ```js
 import jwt from "jsonwebtoken";